shamatar/EllipticSwift/README.md

 ## Limitations

-- Point multiplication is not yet constant type
+- Point multiplication is not yet constant time
 - Protocols are quite suboptimal, global cleanups will happen
 - No support of pairings yet
 - U512 type is not polyfilled